 4. Legal Proceedings or Sanctions

-A contractor’s legal history can provide valuable insights into their business practices.
+A contractor’s legal history can give you valuable insights into their business practices.

-Research any past or ongoing legal proceedings, lawsuits, or sanctions.
-A clean legal record suggests the contractor operates ethically and complies with industry regulations, reducing the risk of potential issues affecting your project.
+Research any past or ongoing legal proceedings, lawsuits, or sanctions against a company.
+A clean legal record suggests the contractor is ethical and complies with industry regulations.

 5. Compliance Violations

-Compliance with industry regulations is non-negotiable for a safe and effective solar installation.
-Investigate whether the contractor has had any regulatory compliance violations, such as fines or penalties from government agencies.
-Compliance violations can indicate negligence or a disregard for industry standards, which could compromise the safety and legality of your installation.
+Compliance with industry regulations is non-negotiable!
+Look into whether the contractor has had any regulatory compliance violations like fines or government penalties.
+These breaches might indicate negligence or a disregard for industry standards, which could compromise your installation’s safety and legality.

-Ensure the contractor complies with all local, state, and federal regulations related to solar installations.
-This includes building codes, electrical codes, and zoning laws.
+Make sure the contractor complies with all local, state, and federal solar installation rules, including building codes, electrical codes, and zoning laws.
 Non-compliance can lead to fines, delays, or even the removal of your system.

 Tip: You can check for violations through your local contractor license boards.